Do weight-loss pills work?

 Are all weight-loss pills created equal?

-There are two main groups of weight-loss pills: those you get through a healthcare provider (prescription anti-obesity medications) and those you buy without a prescription (supplements, including diet pills).
+There are two main groups of weight-management medications: those you get through a healthcare provider (prescription weight-management medications) and those you buy without a prescription (supplements, including diet pills).
 There’s a canyon of a difference between them.

 Dietary weight-loss supplements and diet pills (the kind you get without a prescription) have been around for decades, but they aren’t regulated by the FDA, meaning they aren’t tested for safety or efficacy.
 This counts for so-called natural supplements that claim to rev your metabolism.
 (Think raspberry ketones and apple cider vinegar pills.)
 And the same is true for more clinical-seeming ones that contain ingredients with strong biological effects.
 Take Hydroxycut.
 This popular supplement, which touted celebrity spokespeople and sleek magazine ads, was pulled from shelves in 2009 after numerous reports of liver damage and even death.

-Now, on the complete other side of the universe—we’re talking a galaxy far, far away—are what’s known as anti-obesity medications, which need to prove their efficacy and safety to the FDA, and are only available via prescription.
+Now, on the complete other side of the universe—we’re talking a galaxy far, far away—are what’s known as weight-management medications, which need to prove that they’re safe and work well to be approved by the FDA, and are only available via prescription.
 What’s more, they exist to treat an actual chronic health condition—like obesity—not to simply help someone shed a few pounds.

-“We are getting a better understanding of the complex factors that influence obesity,” says Diana M. Plata, M.D., an obesity and sleep medicine physician for Northwest Community Healthcare in Arlington Heights, Illinois.
-“More importantly, the treatment options are expanding which is very encouraging to those living with obesity.”
+“We are getting a better understanding of the complex factors that influence obesity,” says Dr. Diana M. Plata, M.D., an obesity and sleep medicine physician for Northwest Community Healthcare in Arlington Heights, Illinois.
+“More importantly, the treatment options are expanding, which is very encouraging to those living with obesity.”

 While the following medications—which include both pills and injections—have been put through the paces research-wise, they aren’t a magic cure for everyone, and many come with side effects.

 The FDA has approved the following four drugs for short-term use because they are stimulants classified as schedule III or IV drugs and may lead to dependency.
-They all work in a similar way, stimulating the central nervous system to suppress appetite:
+They all work in a similar way, revving up the central nervous system to suppress appetite:

-• Orlistat (Xenical, Alli) is a gastrointestinal lipase inhibitor, meaning it inhibits the absorption of dietary fats.
+• Orlistat (Xenical, Alli) is a gastrointestinal lipase inhibitor, meaning it stops your body from absorbing the fat in your food.

 • Phentermine/topiramate (Qsymia) is a stimulant combined with an anti-seizure medicine that suppresses appetite by calming excitable nerve cells in the brain.